 Hiking west from Heart Creek parking, and across the big dip, will encounter a left turn on old gravel road heading uphill.
 The second intersection right will begin a more gentle ramp along the base of Mount McGillivray to the cave entrance.

 Early on, the route may pass the locked and shuttered hut which was once the site of the 'Lac des Arcs Rock Climbing School'.
 The famous climbing school ceased to exist in 1997 when founder and owner, Hans Kahl, passed away.

-A survey conducted in 2012 provides excellent information from Ben Gadd with Pete and Nate Foster.
+A survey conducted in 2012 provides excellent information provided by Ben Gadd with Pete and Nate Foster.

 The caverns at the base of Mount McGillivray were an ambitious effort initiated by Stan and Joe Rokosh of Rokosh Engineering in Calgary, Alberta, Canada to provide secure, impenetrable storage for valuables other than currency or explosives.

 The project was abandoned in the early 1970's as more feasible storage alternatives were created.

 There are serious penalties for vandalism, and common courtesy will preserve the nature of this historical oddity for others to enjoy in future years.